linode/docs/docs/platform/disk-images/disk-images-and-configuration-profiles/index.md

 2. Click the **Linodes** link from the sidebar.
 3. Select a Linode.
 The Linode's detail page appears.
 4. Click on the **Settings** tab and expand the **Advanced Configurations** panel.
-5. Click the more options ellipsis for the configuration profile you would like to boot from, as shown below:
+5. Click the more options ellipsis for the configuration profile you would like to boot from:

     [![Selecting a configuration profile](disks-and-config-profiles-boot-this-config.png)](disks-and-config-profiles-boot-this-config.png)

 6. Select **Boot This Config**.
-Monitor the progress bar at the top of the page as your Linode boots with your select profile.
+Monitor the progress bar at the top of the page as your Linode boots with your selected profile.

 You have successfully selected and booted your Linode from a configuration profile.

 ### Removing a Configuration Profile

-You can remove a configuration profile from the LinodeCloud Manager at anytime.
+You can remove a configuration profile from the Linode Cloud Manager at any time.
 Here's how:

 1. Log in to the [Linode Cloud Manager](https://manager.linode.com).
 2. Click the **Linodes** link from the sidebar.
 3. Select a Linode.
 The Linode's detail page appears.
 4. Click on the **Settings** tab and expand the **Advanced Configurations** panel.
 5. Click the **more options ellipsis** for the configuration profile you would like to remove.
-6. Select the **Delete**.
+6. Select the **Delete** option from the dropdown menu that appears.

 The configuration profile is removed from the Linode detail page.